Copyeditor or proofreader—which one do you need to polish your manuscript? What’s the difference between the two, and do you need them both?

 For More Information…

-Learn about other professionals who can assist you in “Ghostwriter, Developmental Editor, Book Coach, Editor – What’s the Difference?”
+Learn about other professionals who can assist you in “Ghostwriter, Book Coach, Editor – Who is Who?”